Ashwathm12/serversideprocessing/README.md

 ## DESIGN STEPS:

 ### Step 1:
+clone the repository from githb

 ### Step 2:
+create django admin project.

 ### Step 3:
+create a new app.

 ### Step 4:
+create python program for views and urls.

 ### Step 5:
+create a HTML file of forms.

 ### Step 6:
 Publish the website in the given URL.

 ## PROGRAM :